 Transitional Age Youth (TAY):

-For more information on resources and services available to young people transitioning to adult hood please visit the Office of Mental Health (OMH) website.
-This site will provide a complete listing of resources for the young adult and their family.
+For more information on resources and services available to young people transitioning to adulthood please visit the Office of Mental Health (OMH) website.
+This site will provide a complete listing of resources for the young adult and their families.

 There are many opportunities available for members and their families to get involved in volunteer activities, committees, work groups, community forums and connect with advocacy services.
 Listed are some of the community organizations that are available to our members and their families for support, guidance and advocacy.